ChiriVulpes/soulus/README.md

 If a summoner is receiving a redstone signal it will not be active.

-Summoners support comparators, they will output a signal strength of 0 if they are at 0% summoned and 15 if they are at 100% summoned.
+Summoners support comparators, they will output a signal strength of 1 if they are at 0% summoned and 15 if they are at 100% summoned.
+If they're not active, they will output a signal strength of 0.

 ## Summoner Upgrades [🡅](#table-of-contents)